docker-flow/docker-flow-proxy/articles/swarm-mode.md

     -p 8080:8080 \
     --network proxy \
     -e MODE=swarm \
-    --constraint node.id==$(docker node inspect node-1 --format "{{.ID}}") \
     vfarcic/docker-flow-proxy
 ```

 We opened ports *80* and *443*.
 External requests will be routed through them towards the destination services.
 The third port (*8080*) will be used to send requests to the proxy specifying what it should do.
 The proxy it belongs to the *proxy* network and has the mode set to *swarm*.
-Finally, we're using the `--constraint` argument as a way to ensure that the proxy is running on a specific server.

 As before, please use the `docker service ls` command to check that the container is running (replicas set to 1/1) before proceeding with the rest of the article.